keypervlad111/Arduino-Practice/README.md

 may23c - Scrolling text on matrix (Too late)

-may24a - Watch on Matrix
+may24a - Watch on Matrix // more light through declaration all pins

 and one retranslation for V i dont do this